-I am the Analytical Lead at the Media Ecosystem Observatory at McGill.
+I am leading the Analytical Team at the Media Ecosystem Observatory at McGill.
 I previously was a SSHRC postdoctoral fellow in the Program in Quantitative Social Science at Dartmouth College.
 I hold a Ph.D. in Political Science from McGill University.
 I specialize in political communication, political behavior, public opinion, Canadian politics, and quantitative methods.

 I often provide commentary on misinformation, polarization, and the information environment in Canada’s main in French- and English-language media (radio, television, written), including: